 Greek iota subscript.
-The character U+0345 ♀ COMBINING GREEK YPOGEGRAMMENI (iota subscript) requires special handling.
+The character U+0345 of Combining Greek ypogegrammeni (iota subscript) requires special handling.
 As discussed in Section 7.2, Greek, the iota-subscript characters used to represent ancient text have special case mappings.
 Normally, the uppercase and lowercase forms of alpha-iota-subscript will map back and forth.
 In some instances, uppercase words should be transformed into their older spellings by removing accents and changing the iota subscript into a capital iota (and perhaps even removing spaces).